Posted on Saturday, November 1st, 2003

 2. What food do you hate that most people love?
 Coffee and anything coffee flavored.

 3. What famous person, whom many people may find attractive, is most unappealing to you?
-Laura Flynn Boyle (eat a cookie bitch!).
+Laura Flynn Boyle (Holy crap!
+Eat a cookie, woman!).

 4. What famous person, whom many people may find unappealing, do you find attractive?
 Marge Simpson (don't ask me why).